 Section 455 Tax

-We explain Section 455 Tax and overdrawn director loans in more detail in one of our other articles that cover a loan to a director.
+We explain Section 455 Tax and overdrawn director loans in more detail in one of our other guides which covers a loan to a director.

 Final thoughts on illegal dividends

-It is not uncommon for the unlawful dividends position to occur.
-Besides, many UK contractors who experience this will not happen to notice when an illegal dividend occurs.
-This is until their accountant brings it up for them.
-As a result, you will have to report the company dividends you officially draw on your tax returns.
-Therefore, it is important to ensure you do not draw any illegal dividends, as we highlight in this article.
+We have considered in this guide what is an illegal dividend and how this may arise.
+Indeed, when you’re taking dividends from your company, it’s not uncommon for the unlawful dividends position to occur.
+Besides, many UK contractors who experience this won’t happen to notice when an illegal dividend occurs.
+That is until their accountant brings it up for them.
+Therefore, it’s important to ensure you don’t draw any illegal dividends, as we highlight in this guide.

-When you work out what you can draw from your business, it is important to remember the answer to the question can I take dividends from previous years profits.
-If you have existing profits brought forward in your company from the previous year, your company’s total realised profits should be taken into account along with the current year’s profits, in terms of profit extraction and what is available to draw.
+When you work out what you can draw from your business, it’s important to remember the answer to the question can I take dividends from previous years profits.
+If you’ve existing profits or losses brought forward in your company from the previous year, your company’s total realised profits or losses brought forward should be taken into account along with the current year’s post-tax profits, in terms of what is available for profit extraction and therefore what you can draw.